Kai-Qi/BiP-MFT/README.md

 ## Acknowledgement

-Our model is based on the SegFormer,
+Our model is based on:

 E. Xie et al. “SegFormer: Simple and efficient design for semantic segmentation with transformers”.
 NeurIPS 34 (2021), pp. 12077–12090

+Perera S, Navard P, Yilmaz A. SegFormer3D: an Efficient Transformer for 3D Medical Image Segmentation.
+CVPR 2024: 4981-4988.